veldurai1985/Assignment/README.md

 ---
 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

     Intendend customers are the corporations.
-In most cases, It is not economical for these corporations to develop a complete grant management platform.
-Instead, they will purchase these platform as software-as-a-solution (SaaS) for a low fee and integrated with their systems.
+In most cases, it is not economical for these corporations to develop a complete grant management platform.
+Instead, they will purchase these platforms as software-as-a-solution (SaaS) for a low fee and integrated with their systems.

     According to MarketsandMarkets research, Global grant management software market size will grow from USD 1.1 billion in 2019 to USD 1.9 billion by 2024, at a Compound Annual Growth Rate (CAGR) of 10.5% during the forecast period.
 Growing need among enterprises to improve the grant process and acceleration of grant application review is expected to drive the growth of the grant management software market across various end users globally.